hwayne/learntla-v2/docs/topics/aux-vars.rst

 Auxiliary Variables
 #####################

-History, helper, prophecy, error trace variables

-While TLA+ properties have al oto f flexibility, they also have limits.
+While TLA+ properties have a lot of flexibility, they also have limits.
 You can't "forget" a property, like say "P is true until Q is true, after while P can be false."
 Say you write it as "~P => Q".
 Then if we set ~P and *then* set ~Q, the invariant fails, even though we should have "forgotten" it.

 We can sort of fix this by adding a new variable ``Q_was_true``, then write the property as